opentofu/opentofu/SECURITY.md

 communication and external disclosure but will need help from relevant developers to successfully run this process.

-The initial Product Security Team will consist of members of Steering Committee and Core Development Team in the private [OpenTofu Security](https://groups.google.com/a/opentofu.org/g/security) list.
+The initial Product Security Team will consist of members of Steering Committee and Core Development Team.
 In the future we may decide to have a subset of maintainers work on security response given that this process is time consuming.